Energy Saving Tips: 6 ways to reduce your bills

 Winter is coming, along with the inevitable surge in outgoings because of heating and more time spent indoors.
 Are you dreading seeing your bills go up this winter?
 Not to worry - we’ve put together a list of sure-fire ways you can save yourself some money as it gets colder.

-Energy bills already make up a significant portion of a household’s outgoings, amounting to an average of £1,254 per year according to Ofgem.
+Energy bills already make up a significant portion of a household’s outgoings, according to Ofgem.
 We’ve put together this list of energy saving tips to help you keep your bills from spiralling out of control.

 1. Make the switch to a cheaper tariff

 It may just be that you’re on the wrong tariff or that your contract ended and you’ve been switched to a standard variable tariff, which tends to be a provider’s most expensive tariff.
 If this is the case, it’s definitely time you switched.
 A fixed tariff can save you hundreds of pounds every year on your energy bills, and environmentally-conscious customers can even save money with a green tariff.